Configure hunt objects — 3D mode

 Set Experience Mode to 3D First

-Add the object's 3D asset in the asset field.
+Add the object's 3D model file in the asset field.

-This asset is required.
+This file is required.
 Without it, participants have nothing to view when the object opens.

 Add the interaction and save

-Save the object, then test it from a shared object link or preview route.
+Save the object, then test it from a shared object link or a preview.

 What a good 3D object includes